Role of the Sexual Harassment Advisor

 The Sexual Harassment Advisor is responsible for the following:

 The Advisor is an impartial party when administering the procedures.
-Their role is to endeavor to ensure that the procedures are properly followed, provide information to both parties, ensure a good and fair process and ensure that the parties involved understand these procedures and the options available to them.
+Their role is to endeavor to ensure that the procedures are properly followed, provide information to both parties, ensure a good and fair process, and ensure that the parties involved understand the procedures and options available to them.

-The Advisor has a permanent office located in room E-6039 of the Alexander Murray (Earth Sciences) Building at the St. John's campus and is available to all Memorial University of Newfoundland campuses (Marine Institute, Grenfell Campus, Labrador Institute, Harlow and Frecker Program in St. Pierre).
+The Advisor has a permanent office located in room E-6039 of the Alexander Murray (Earth Sciences) Building at the St. John's campus and is available to all Memorial University of Newfoundland campuses (Marine Institute, Grenfell, Labrador, Harlow and Frecker Program in St. Pierre).